damomarco/JHSJapaneseRevision/README.md

 ### Production & Recall Activities

 *   **Fill-in-the-Blanks:** Focus on grammar by presenting sentences with missing particles, requiring students to select the correct ones. (✓ **Implemented!**)
+    *   **Enhancement Idea:** Expand this mode to blank out vocabulary words, not just particles.
 *   **Sentence Scramble:** Shuffle the words of a Japanese sentence and have students reorder them correctly to teach sentence structure. (✓ **Implemented!**)
-*   **Typing Practice:** Prompt students with an English word and have them type the corresponding Romaji or Hiragana, encouraging active recall and familiarity with a Japanese IME.
+*   **Typing Practice:** Prompt students with an English word and have them type the corresponding Romaji or Hiragana, encouraging active recall and familiarity with a Japanese IME. (✓ **Implemented!**)
+*   **Correct the Error:** Present a Japanese sentence with an English translation that is almost correct.
+The user must identify if the translation is correct or incorrect.

 ### Listening Comprehension Activities

 *   **Listen & Pick:** Play the audio of a Japanese word and have the student select the correct English translation from multiple choices. (✓ **Implemented!**)
 *   **Dictation Drill:** Play a word or phrase and require the student to type what they heard, combining listening and writing skills.
+*   **Pyramid Dictation:** An audio-based game where a sentence is built up one word at a time.
+The user must listen and type the growing sentence at each step.

+### Advanced AI & Conversational Activities

+*   **Sentence Stealer:** An interactive, turn-based game against the AI where each player adds a word to a growing sentence.
+A player loses if they make a grammatically incorrect move.
+*   **Chat Practice (Oral Ping Pong):** A simulated chat where the Gemini API provides prompts in English (e.g., "Ask me what I did yesterday"), and the user must respond by typing the correct Japanese sentence.

 ### Gamification

-*   **Timed Trials:** Add a countdown timer to quizzes and matching games to challenge speed and accuracy.
+*   **Quickfire Translation (Timed Trials):** Add a countdown timer to quizzes and matching games to challenge speed and accuracy.
 *   **Category Conquest:** Introduce a mastery system where students earn badges for achieving a high score in a specific sub-category.
 *   **Survival Mode:** A quiz mode where a single incorrect answer ends the game, encouraging a focus on precision.